 Need to know

-- Only 22 out of 132 travel insurance policies we reviewed cover insolvency of an airline
+- Only 22 out of 132 policies in our travel insurance comparison cover insolvency of an airline

-- No travel insurance policies we review cover insolvency of a travel agent
+- No policies in our travel insurance comparison cover insolvency of a travel agent

 - If your travel insurance won’t cover you, you’ll need to process a credit card chargeback